Faq

 Sometimes other ways of expressing what is going on inside of us are better.
 And change can happen without every inner detail being spelled out in bold print.

-Only you and the other people in your child’s life can speak to this question.
+Only you can speak to this question.

 But there is a reason you got this far reading on my website.
 You are really concerned.